devjewel01/CandCPP/README.md

 # cProgramming
-This code is store for my students
+This code is store for my students.
+Cumilla Zilla school student use this code.